 - Want coaching in professional development or leadership skills

 The Career Center can offer students support through vocational discernment counseling (sitting down to chat about these and related topics) in order to help them focus their thoughts in these areas.

-Students who would like to arrange an individual session should call the Career Center (503-370-6413) or email email@example.com.
+Students who would like to arrange an individual session should call Jeani Bragg at the Career Center (503-370-6296) or email firstname.lastname@example.org.